 Amazon Fire TV Stick Lite vs Fire TV Stick (3rd Gen) vs Fire TV Stick 4K: design

-In each case, it's a simple, elegant design that's much easier to use than most TV remote controls.
+Whichever model you buy, the remote boasts a simple, elegant design that's much easier to use than most TV remote controls.

 - These are the best Dolby Atmos scenes to test your home cinema system.